Should I Hire An Executive Coach?

 When's the right time to invest?
-What to look for in a coach?
+What to look for in an executive coach?
 How do I get my company to sponsor my coaching?

-Hiring a career coach is a large investment in terms of time and money.
-As a coach, I also care about being there for you when I can be most helpful.
+Hiring an executive coach is a large investment in terms of time and money.
+As a coach, I care about being there for you when I can be most helpful.

 Here are some common reasons clients begin to work with me.
-If one of these resonate with you, it is a sign that we could be a great fit to partner.
+If one of these resonates with you, it is a sign that we could be a great fit to partner.

 Large Role Changes